 Enjoy lunch at the Courtyard 7 Restaurant.
 (This service is on a private basis.)

-In the morning, you will be picked up at your hotel in Beijing and transferred to the airport in good time to board your domestic flight to Xian.
+In the evening, you will be picked up at your hotel in Beijing and transferred to the airport in good time to board your domestic flight to Xian.
 Upon arrival in Xian, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 As the Eastern tip of the Silk Road, the caravans from the west brought their culture and customs, and the result is Xian, a unique city in China with deep history.
 Make no mistake, Xian is a modern city, but Ming Dynasty-era city walls are still intact, and the Muslim Quarter remains as a hub of merchant activity as it has for centuries.
 The Terracotta Warriors, outside the city, have been the main draw for tourism to Xian.
 Many people fly in and out to observe their ancient faces, but history enthusiasts can find a reason to stay much longer.